luxeengine/alpha/luxe/md/guide.one.md

     override function update( delta:Float ) {

-            //if we add 40 each frame, and scale it by the delta,
+             //if we add 40° each frame, and scale it by the delta,
-            //it becomes 40 degrees per second!
+            //it becomes 40° per second instead of 40° per update.

         block.rotation_z += 40 * delta;

     } //update

 } //Main

 ```

 &nbsp;